There's a Sucker Born Every Minute

 Step out of line, the men come and take you away.

-With the growing realization of Soviet atrocities before and during the War, however, Trilling wrote that "the intellectual power had gone from the system of idealism. . . .
-The time was getting ripe for a competing system", on that dwelt on guilt and responsibility, spoke of sin and the forgiveness of sin.
+Trilling wrote that the Communist Party "had offered the possibility of heroism or martyrdom, made available the gift of commitment and virtue to those who chose to grasp it."
+With growing recognition of Soviet atrocities before and during the War, however, Trilling wrote that "the intellectual power had gone from the system of idealism. . . .
+The time was getting ripe for a competing system", one that dwelt on guilt and responsibility, spoke of sin and the forgiveness of sin.

 We could wait for the guilty parties to come to their senses, but the philosophical war in the United States goes on.
 It has made us the laughing stock of the World in some quarters.
 I do not want to wait.
 We need to divide the Dis-united States and let the warring sides can govern their own nations.
 Otherwise, we may wait in vain for them to repent.